Unibas3D/TreeSketchNet/README.md

  ![sapling_addon_4](imgs/sapling_addon_4.png)

 ### Hand Drawing Sketch Guidelines
 Here we report some examples of sketches.
-To drawn skecth you can use an image manipulation program such as GIMP or Adobe Photoshop.
-In particular stroke thinkess has to be *add number and intensity* for GIMP and *add number and intensity* for Photoshop with *add color* color.
-The foliage shape must be as closed as possible.
+To drawn skecth you can use an image manipulation program such as Adobe Photoshop or GIMP.
+In particular stroke thinkess has to be 5px and brush hardness is 100% for both Photoshop and GIMP with dark as color.
+Alternatively you can use a light pen to draw the sketch.
+The input of our DNN must be in PNG format.
+The foliage shape must be as closed as possible and the sketch background has to be white.

 Please be inspired by the examples provided if you want to get a good result.
 Try to draw the branches as lines and the secondary ones as lines starting from the primary ones, etc. Remember that only the 5 types of trees shown in the following images are recognized by our system